WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 Whenever a continuation is resumed, the stack where the `resume` instruction executes (which may be another continuation, or the main stack) becomes the *parent* of the resumed continuation, such as `$c` in our example.
-These parent-child relationship reflect the asymmetric nature of this stack switching proposal.
+These parent-child relationship reflect the asymmetric nature of our stack switching proposal.
 They affect execution in two ways, which we discuss in the following.

 Firstly, in our `resume` instruction, the *handler clause* `(on $yield
-$on_yield)` installs a handler for that tag while executing the continuation.
+$on_yield)` installs a suspend handler for that tag while executing the continuation.
-This means that if during the execution of `$c`, the continuation suspends itself using tag `$yield` (i.e., it executes the instruction `suspend $yield`), this is handled by the block `$on_yield`, meaning that execution continues there.
+This means that if during the execution of `$c`, the continuation suspends itself using tag `$yield` (i.e., it executes the instruction `suspend $yield`), execution continues in the block `$on_yield`.
-In general, executing an instruction `suspend $t` for some tag `$t` means that execution continues at the innermost ancestor whose `resume` instruction installed a handler for `$t`.
+In general, executing an instruction `suspend $t` for some tag `$t` means that execution continues at the innermost ancestor whose `resume` instruction installed a suspend handler for `$t`.
 This is analogous to the search for a matching exception handler after raising an exception.

 In our example, this means that whenever `$generator` executes a `suspend
 $yield` instruction, execution continues in the `$on_yield` block in